LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 	app:primaryProgressDrawable="@{@drawable/icon_hexagon}" />
 ```

-We check for ScaleDrawable because that's what is used by the vanilla horizontal progressbar.
-If you don't set an `android:progressDrawable` your image will be stretched instead of clipped, and it will (probably) look strange.
+We check for ScaleDrawable because that's what is used by the vanilla horizontal progress bar.
+If you don't set an `android:progressDrawable`, your image will be stretched instead of clipped, and it will (probably) look strange.

- **Important:** change the color **after** changing the drawable, otherwise the color will get overwritten.
+ **Important:** change the color **after** changing the drawable; otherwise, it will get overwritten.

 [center] ![determinate progress bar result](progressbar_determinate_shape.webm?resize=400) [/center]

-As you can see from the video, we need to be careful of the vectors' shape, here we had an extra margin.
+As you can see from the video, we need to be careful of the vectors' shape, as the hexagon was taller than the triangles, and it looked like it started sooner (they had the same progress number).

 [details="Complete extension list"]